1. Skip to content

 Another factor is the moon's regolith.
 "It's a major technical obstacle," said Maurer.
 "It destroys all electrical equipment, it gets into moving parts and blocks them, and it gets into the space suit.
 We can test [all that] here."

-ESA astronaut Matthias Maurer: The moon's regolith "gets into everything!"Image: ESA
+ESA astronaut Matthias Maurer said the moon's regolith 'gets into everything!'Image: ESA

 Links around the globe

-That means simulations could be run remotely: NASA astronauts could be guided through a mission simulation in Germany by their teams in the US.
+That means simulations could be run remotely, with NASA astronauts, for example, guided through a mission simulation in Germany by their teams in the US.

-When fully functional, the LUNA Analog Facility will stand as a totem of Europe's commitment to space, said ESA's special advisor for political affairs, Kai-Uwe Schrogl.
+When fully functional, the LUNA Analog Facility will stand as a totem of Europe's commitment to space, said ESA's special adviser for political affairs, Kai-Uwe Schrogl.

 "[LUNA] provides credibility," Schrogl said.
 "You can talk a lot about going to the moon and beyond, but if you only have a few rockets or a lander on the drawing board, then you are not really credible.
 You need such a facility to show that you are serious."